 Mothers, Fathers, Siblings, Family

-I have also witnessed many deeply caring and supportive fathers devoted to helping their beloved child recover.
+We have also witnessed many deeply caring and supportive fathers devoted to helping their beloved child in eating disorder recovery.
 It has been heartwarming to observe the intense love and desire to protect and help their children flourish that most fathers I have encountered demonstrate.